Neuro-Logical/speech/SLT_2022/README.md

 ## Feature extraction 🔨
 ### Cognitive features 🧠

-To extract the cognitive features based on speech transcripts only, the code can be found in:
+To extract the cognitive features based on speech transcripts only, see:
   ```
   Feature_Extraction/Cognitive/extract_cognitive_features.py
   ```
 ### Linguistic Features 🔡
-For the extraction of the linguistic features related to Part-of-Speech and Syntactic Complexity we use Spacy Python Library(<https://spacy.io/models>).
+For the extraction of the linguistic features related to Part-of-Speech and Syntactic Complexity we use Spacy Python Library (<https://spacy.io/models>).
+The pretrained model for English we used is: ```en_core_web_sm```
 For the extraction of the linguistic features related to Vocabulary Richness we use <https://pypi.org/project/lexicalrichness/>.

-To extract the linguistic features reported in the paper, run:
+To extract the linguistic features reported in the paper, see:

   ```
   python Feature_Extraction/Linguistic/extract_linguistic_features.py